 If you are unable to get to your vet's office immediately, take the dog away from the hot environment right away and allow your pup to drink as much cool water as they'd like (without forcing them to drink).
 Placing a towel soaked in cool (not cold) water over your dog's body can also help to bring their body temperature down.

 Safely reducing your dog's body temperature will be your vet's primary focus.
 Cool water may be poured over your dog's head, body, and feet, or cool wet cloths may be applied to those areas.
-In some cases rubbing alcohol may be applied to your dog's footpads in order to help dilate pores and increase perspiration.
-Treatment for dogs with heatstroke may also include intravenous fluids, mild sedation and low-concentration oxygen therapy.
+In some cases rubbing alcohol may be applied to your dog's footpads to help dilate pores and increase perspiration.
+Treatment for dogs with heatstroke may also include intravenous fluids, mild sedation, and low-concentration oxygen therapy.

-As well as treating the immediate symptoms of heatstroke, your vet will also monitor your dog will for secondary complications such as changes in blood pressure, electrolytes abnormalities, kidney failure, development of neurologic symptoms, and abnormal clotting.
+As well as treating the immediate symptoms of heatstroke, your vet will also monitor your dog will for secondary complications such as changes in blood pressure, electrolyte abnormalities, kidney failure, development of neurologic symptoms, and abnormal clotting.

-When it comes to the health and wellbeing of your pup, preventing heatstroke from ever happening is key.
+When it comes to the health and well-being of your pup, preventing heatstroke from ever happening is key.
 Prevent heatstroke in dogs by following the tips below:

 - Never leave a dog alone in a car.
 Even if you park in the shade and leave the windows cracked the temperature in your car could skyrocket!
 Studies have shown that even on cooler days, the temperature inside a car can rise by as much as 40 degrees in as little as one hour

 - Know your dog's level of heatstroke risk and take steps to be extra cautious with dogs that have an increased risk.
 Dog breeds with flat or 'squished' faces (aka brachycephalic) are more likely to suffer from heatstroke than dogs with longer noses.
-At-risk breeds include bulldogs, Boston terriers, Boxers, Cavalier King Charles spaniels, Shih Tzus and mastiffs.
+At-risk breeds include bulldogs, Boston terriers, Boxers, Cavalier King Charles spaniels, Shih Tzus, and mastiffs.

 - Dogs that are obese or those that have an underlying heart condition may be particularly susceptible to heatstroke.

-- If you must leave your dog outside for long periods of time when it's hot out, be sure to provide plenty of water and shade.
+- If you must leave your dog outside for long periods when it's hot out, be sure to provide plenty of water and shade.
 A baby pool for a dog left outside may help, as they can cool themselves down by jumping in!
 Special cooling vests for dogs are also available for dogs that spend a lot of time in the heat.